aiforged/docs/docs/services/utilities/webhooks.md

 3. Set any filters needed (Category, Usage, Status, etc.).
 4. Save and test with a typical document event (e.g., status change).

-{% hint style="info" %}
+!!! info
     Tip: Always test with a controlled event and a development endpoint before enabling in production.
-{% endhint %}

 ***